The judging process.

 We have two rounds of judging:

 Throughout the judging process, we make every effort to avoid conflicts of interest and we assign at least four judges to each entry.

-Click here to find out who will be judging each category.
+Click here to find out who judged each category.

 Dates: Wednesday 26 and Thursday 27 of May 2021